1213 XJ Hilversum,

 Hilversumsche Golf Club is one of the most exclusive clubs in the Netherlands but thankfully you can still get a midweek game if you book in advance.
-The club was founded in 1910 and H. Burrows laid down the original nine holes in 1917.
+The club was founded in 1910 and Henry Burrows laid down the original nine holes in 1917.
 Harry Colt added a further nine holes in 1928 and Sir Guy Campbell made further modifications, most notably to the par fives, in the early 1950s.

-This delightful course, which winds its way though the woods and the forest, has played host to numerous Dutch Opens – 30 between 1923 and 2012 – and it has just got even better.
+This delightful course, which winds its way though the woods and the forest, has played host to numerous Dutch Opens – twenty-eight between 1923 and 2012 – and it has just got even better.
 Kyle Phillips has recently remodeled Hilversum and stiffened it up for future generations, doing a fabulous job.
 This is a tight course by anyone’s standard and you will now need to hit it long as well as straight.

 The course begins and ends with testing par fives and in between there are many fine holes, especially pairs of long par fours at the 3rd and 4th on the front nine and the 15th and 16th on the back nine.
 The par threes are all outstanding and – surprisingly for a championship course – three of these four short holes are less than 170 metres off the back tees.